nuchs/templar/README.md

 Templar provides basic layout support.
 You can specify the output of one template to be passed to another which will then be rendered.
 You can specify the layout either by setting the `layout` property on the template or by providing a `layout` option when adding the template.
+Specifying the layout when adding the template will override the layout provided in the option.

 Given the following templates: